Nathan-Vandevoort/ENVY/README.md

 ![jobProcessor_rendering](https://github.com/user-attachments/assets/e976795f-be20-482c-8b14-b99738e78b25)

+To Render:

-To render with the job submitter simply drag and drop your ROP node (will work for OUT context ROPs as well as solaris USD render ROP) into the `Render Node` parameter and click `Set From Node` (This pattern exists for all of the job types).
+ 1. Drag and drop your ROP node (will work for OUT context ROPs as well as solaris USD render ROP) into the `Render Node` parameter
+ 2. Click `Set From Node` (This pattern exists for all of the job types).
+ 3. Override the `Start Frame` and `End Frame` if needed
-You can edit the all the parameters values if needed!
-Click `Write Job` and accept the save pop-up.
+ 4. Click `Write Job` and accept the save pop-up.
 To learn about the `Batch Size` parameter click [here](#batch-size).

 #### Job Submitter Caching / Simulation